code-glue/Windows-Search-Helper/ReadMe.md

 * All scripts return an exit code of 0 on success; 1 on failure.
 * These scripts need to be run as Administrator.

+**Pro Tip:** Create a task in Windows Task Scheduler to run **RebuildWindowsSearchIndex.bat** once a week to keep the search index optimized.

 ___
 ## Scripts:
 ### RegisterPlainTextFilterForAll.bat